-Their latest release No End in Sight (2012) marks a departure from Outerhope’s earlier work.
+The No End in Sight EP (2012) marked a departure from Outerhope’s earlier sound.
 Featuring intricate arrangements awash in shimmering synthesizers, guitar layers, electronic drumbeats, and dream-pop vocals, the songs on the 4-track EP are in turns tinged with melancholy and expectancy, and reintroduce the siblings’ recurring themes of remembrance and loss.
-In conjunction with the release of the EP, Outerhope played the NYC and SF Popfests, to rave reviews: